-Pax Labs CEO Bharat Vassan and serial founder Keith McCarty are coming to Disrupt SF – TechCrunch
+Pax Labs CEO Bharat Vasan and serial founder Keith McCarty are coming to Disrupt SF – TechCrunch

 The legalization of cannabis and hemp for medicinal and recreational use in states across the U.S. and in Canada has opened up a huge vein of green, green cash for startups.

-Two entrepreneurs tantalized early on by the smell of dank profits are Pax Labs CEO Bharat Vassan and Eaze and Wayv founder Keith McCarty.
+Two entrepreneurs tantalized early on by the smell of dank profits are Pax Labs CEO Bharat Vasan and Eaze and Wayv founder Keith McCarty.
 They will join us on stage at Disrupt SF to hash out the opportunities for investors and help founders avoid seeing their vision go up in smoke.

-Bharat Vassan took over as Chief Executive at Pax Labs in February 2018.
-Before that, he served as President and COO at August Home, which sold to Assa Abloy in 2017.
-Prior to August Home, Vassan was cofounder and COO at Basis Science, which sold to Intel in 2018 for a reported $100 million.
-Vassan was also at Electronic Arts from 2002 to 2010, where he went from Senior Manager of Mergers & Acquisitions to serving as CFO and COO.
+Bharat Vasan took over as chief executive at Pax Labs in February 2018.
+Before that, he served as president and COO at August Home, which sold to Assa Abloy in 2017.
+Prior to August Home, Vasan was co-founder and COO at Basis Science, which sold to Intel in 2018 for a reported $100 million.
+Vasan was also at Electronic Arts from 2002 to 2010, where he went from senior manager of Mergers & Acquisitions to serving as CFO and COO.

 Pax Labs’ valuation, as of its latest $420 million funding round in April of this year, was at $1.7 billion.
-The company, which makes cannabis vaporizers, has plans to use the funding for international expansion and new products, but Vassan also hinted at a data play in this new market.
+The company, which makes cannabis vaporizers, has plans to use the funding for international expansion and new products, but Vasan also hinted at a data play in this new market.

 “People know about different kinds of alcohol,” said Vasan, in an interview in April.
 “They may know that they’re a beer person or a wine person.
 But none of that exists within cannabis.
 They see names like ‘Lemon Haze’ and ‘Cherry Fizz’ and they don’t know what that is.
 These are all really awesome names for a band but not great to let you know what you’re consuming.
 We want to provide more clarity around what that means.”